Percent Composition

 Also known as: mass percent

-The percentage by mass that each element contributes to the total molar mass of a compound, calculated by dividing the total mass of each element in one mole of the compound by the compound's molar mass and multiplying by 100.
+Percent composition is the percentage by mass of each element in a chemical compound.
 Percent composition is used to determine empirical formulas from experimental analysis, verify the purity of synthesized compounds, and calculate nutritional content in food science.

 ๐Ÿ’ก Intuition